routefire/rf-fix-atdl/README.md

 Please contact us via [our website](https://routefire.io) with questions or comments.

+## Running validation

+From the repository root, running `validation/validate.sh` will validate the Routefire strategy definition against the schema definitions provided by the FIX Protocol organization.

+## Requirements and dependencies

+The only requirement for running the validation script is `xmllint`.

 ## Contributing

 We welcome contributions from the community to improve our work.
 Technical changes can be requested by submitting a pull request.